Frequently Asked Questions (FAQs)

 • We’ve added anti-racist curricular and cocurricular programming;

-• We’ve continued our efforts in working with the Honors Student Advisory Boards and other Honors College groups to create networks of support, mentors, faculty contact, community and opportunity.
-This includes PrePAIR Mentoring Program, a peer mentor program where first-year underrepresented minorities are paired with current underrepresented minority students to help guide them through their first year;
+• We’ve continued our efforts to work with the Honors Student Advisory Boards and other Honors College groups to create networks of support, mentors, faculty contact, community, and opportunity.
+This includes:

 • We've established mechanisms of accountability across the Honors College to support continuous evaluation of how we are doing and to solicit major stakeholders’ input for additional actions;